davidrios/pug-tmbundle/README.md

 # Jade.tmbundle

-**This was made specifically for Sublime Text 2.
-It might also work in Textmate but it's not tested**
+**This was made specifically for Sublime Text 2, but was tested and works with Textmate 2**

 A **TextMate Bundle** for the **Jade** templating language.
 Implemented in JSON-tmLanguage, a compiled tmLanguage version is included.
 All language